 Winter brings short days, fluctuating cold temperatures, low humidity, and limited sunlight, making it tough for indoor plants to grow.
 Here are some essential steps that you can take on to Keep Houseplants Alive in Winters.

-Check out our article on indoor plant care routine here
+Check out our article on indoor plant care routines here

 1. Track Sunlight

 Place your plants at the sunniest spot of your home.
 Also, rotate them periodically so that all sides get sun rays and grow evenly.
-Putting your houseplants on an east-facing window, helps them to get a bright yet gentle, morning sun.
-Similarly, the south or west-facing window receives more sun; hence, you can position your plants there as well.
+Putting your houseplants on an east-facing window helps them to get bright yet gentle morning sun.
+Similarly, the south or west-facing window receives more sun; hence, you can also position your plants there.

 Avoid keeping plants too close to the windows and maintain a sufficient distance from the glass.
-As windows get frosty in winters and leaves touching the cold windowpane may damage the plants.
+As windows get frosty in winters, and plant leaves touching the cold windowpane may damage the plants.

 2. Modify your Watering Schedule